-(ii) If your spouse went to run a quick errand, and upon his or her return, the locks where changed preventing access to clothing, personal items, and the like, I would say you failed the test.
-Getting cute by leaving clothes and items on the porch or lawn will hurt you in the courtroom.
-Being cute only hurts in court.
+(ii) If your spouse went to run a quick errand, and upon his or her return, the locks where changed preventing access to clothing, personal items, and the like, I would say that this will not look good for you.
+Getting cute by leaving clothes and items on the porch or lawn will also hurt you in the courtroom.
+Being cute only hurts you in court.

 (iii) If your spouse has moved out, and has been out for some time where personal belongings have long been divided, I would say that you safely can change the locks without it looking poorly upon you.

 (iv) If you're uncertain and the facts are not very clear, then most attorneys would advise not to risk it.
 Ultimately, if you’re in court on the issue, you have invited court activity, which only means the case will now cost you more money.

 Be mindful that attorney's fees may be the least of your concerns when locking out your spouse.
 Some locked-out spouses simply wait for you to leave, and have the locks changed yet again.
 This then turns the table around and some spouses do this several times over until both are emotionally and financially exhausted with the gamesmanship.

 Also, be mindful that Locksmiths aren’t all that cheap, and combined with the cost of litigating the issue may not be work risk.
 Overall, you should consult with an experienced divorce attorney when planning to change the locks on the house to best approach the issue with minimal impact to your case and to your checkbook.
 There are likely better legal options to achieve the same or similar results.

 If you have more questions about this issue or other issues about your case, feel free to call me for a free phone consultation.